MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pci_express_sec_uncorrectable_error_mask.md

 A ULONG representation of the contents of the PCI_EXPRESS_SEC_UNCORRECTABLE_ERROR_MASK structure.

-#### - TargetAbortOnSplitCompletion

-A single bit that indicates that the reporting of target aborts on split completion is masked.

-#### - MasterAbortOnSplitCompletion

-A single bit that indicates that the reporting of master aborts on split completion is masked.

-#### - ReceivedTargetAbort

-A single bit that indicates that the reporting of target aborts is masked.

-#### - ReceivedMasterAbort

-A single bit that indicates that the reporting of master aborts is masked.

-#### - RsvdZ

-Reserved for system use.

-#### - UnexpectedSplitCompletionError

-A single bit that indicates that the reporting of unexpected split completion errors is masked.

-#### - UncorrectableSplitCompletion

-A single bit that indicates that the reporting of uncorrectable split completion message data errors is masked.

-#### - UncorrectableDataError

-A single bit that indicates that the reporting of uncorrectable data errors is masked.

-#### - UncorrectableAttributeError

-A single bit that indicates that the reporting of uncorrectable attribute errors is masked.

-#### - UncorrectableAddressError

-A single bit that indicates that the reporting of uncorrectable address errors is masked.

 #### - DelayedTransactionDiscardTimerExpired

 A single bit that indicates that the reporting of the expiration of the delayed transaction discard timer is masked.

-#### - PERRAsserted

-A single bit that indicates that the reporting of PERR# assertions is masked.

-#### - SERRAsserted

-A single bit that indicates that the reporting of SERR# assertions is masked.

 #### - InternalBridgeError